Becoming the Unusuals

 Nite Moves

-Ron Petersen was still new to the Nite People when quasi-leader of the band, Reg Shannon, announced that he’d trademarked the “Nite People” name.
-That gave him control over that name in Washington state.
+Ron Petersen was still new to the Nite People when quasi-leader of the group, Reg Shannon, announced that he’d trademarked the “Nite People” name.
+That gave him control over that name in the state of Washington.
 Not long after receiving his trademark, Shannon’s bandmates voted him out as their leader.
 They voted in Ron Petersen, the newest band member but the more experienced and industry savvy musician.

 Pat Jerns remembers the ruckus that caused: “We respected Ron.
 Even in the months before he was the leader, he got our group into places we would not have seen otherwise.
 At one dance hall in Snohomish County he secured bookings for ten or twelve weeks in a row.
 Ron had the standing in the business to get what he wanted and he wanted us to be busy every weekend.
 After being demoted, Reg Shannon quit.
 As a parting shot, he told us that the Nite People name was his and he’d sue anyone who tried to use it.
 That left Ron Petersen in a bind.
 He needed to immediately rename his band and he needed to find a bass player to replace Shannon.”